There’s More Than One Way Home

 The pronoun “her” struck me as ambiguous.

 Laurie Batarski was also an alpha female, but of a less appealing sort.
-She had a chokehold on classroom politics, being Ms. Scarborough’s chum and a cruelly inventive fundraiser who would demand parents’ help selling chocolate to diabetics.
+She had a chokehold on classroom politics, being Ms. Scarborough’s chum and a cruelly inventive fundraiser who would demand parents’ help in selling chocolate to diabetics.

 While Kristin ran around our table like a sheepdog, barking orders and collecting art projects, I beat my crayon against my palm a few times before announcing to no one in particular, “Jack went to the boys’ room.
 I’m going to go get him.”